kosmoi/lenic/README.md

 ### Debian

 Download and installation works with a seperated shell script to make it easier to install lenic.
-For installation just execute following commands one after another:
+To install the newest (stable) version of lenic, just execute following commands one after another:

 `sudo apt install wget -y`